T-Tatsuya-W/emailBOTC/README.md

 		- addresses_match(a, b) and normalize_subject(s) — small helpers used by the handler.

 - `utils/demo_email_handler.py`
-	- A small interactive demo harness that can send a test message, list unread messages, or start a periodic sender.
-Useful for manual testing outside the game flow.
+	- A small interactive demo harness for manual testing of `EmailHandler`.

 - `tests/test_message_handler.py`
-	- A set of unit tests that currently exercise MessageHandler behaviors.
-Note: some tests reference helper names that used to exist; the code and test expectations may be slightly out-of-sync.
-See "Notes & known issues" below.
+	- Unit tests which use a mocked `EmailHandler` to exercise `MessageHandler`'s logic without network I/O. The repository includes a pytest-style layout that shows how to provide a mock handler and sample inbox events.

 ## Configuration and running